Deinacrida elegans: Habitat preferences

 Thanks to its long legs, Deinacrida elegans is a great rock climber and is found on vertical rocky bluffs, inside dark narrow crevasses and occasionally under dense overhanging plants.
 Their preferred habitat conditions are clean, dry, horizontal cavities about 800 and 1800m above sea level which allow the wētā to lodge themselves in as far from light as possible.

 The difference in this species compared to others in New Zealand and the way they have evolved in the South Island was most likely in response to habitat diversification associated with Pliocene mountain building.
 Although this is where these organisms live, in some cases the cliff habitat is challenging even for those which have a planned body-type for this sort of habitat.
-This is supported by the fact of dry sun-bleached carcasses found in the surrounding areas.

 Life cycle/phenology

 Giant wētā only live for two years, and take one year to reach sexual maturity.

 Bluff wētā chose to stay deep inside their dens (in the rock) during winter and the colder months, and during snow events, to conserve body heat.
 As the temperatures warm, the wētā move closer to the exterior and become more active, spending the most time out in the open in the summer months (late December through to February), showing that they are more active during periods of higher temperatures.
 This coincides with the wētā's breeding season, which requires them to be more active to find suitable mates.